 If telephone and/or email contact is not feasible, we will arrange to deliver printed materials to local traders, either in person or via mail.
+These materials will describe the BetterPoints project, outline the benefits local traders can derive from getting involved and detail what they need to 'sign-up'.
+When local traders express interest in participating in the BetterPoints initiative, the following actions will be taken (as required):

+- □ Interested traders will be sent additional information and (if required) we will set up a meeting with them, to provide more about the project. - □ If this leads to successful engagement in the project, we will provide traders with details about the project, including how they can get involved. - As appropriate, we will help participating traders to identify effective and appropriate ways that they could encourage their customers to participate in the BetterPoints initiative and support their business.

+3.1.2 Engagement with workplaces

-These materials will describe the BetterPoints project, outline the benefits local traders can derive from getting involved and detail what they need to 'sign-un'.
-When local traders express inte in participating in the BetterPoints initiative, the following actions will be taken (as required): Interested traders will be sent additional information and (if required) we will set up a meeting with them, to provide more about the project.
-If this leads to successful engagement in the project, we will provide traders with details about the project, including how they can get involved.
-As appropriate, we will help participating traders to identify effective and appropriate ways that they could encourage their customers to participate in the BetterPoints initiative and support their business.
-It is pro Engagement with workplaces posed that the BetterPoints campaign will respond to the current and emerging challenges associated DVID-19 by aiming to: Encourage employees working from and furloughed at home to get active and stay active, thereby supporting their physical and mental health and helping them to remain productive (as appropriate); Support other members of the ERC community by helping local retailers get back on their feet and supporting local charities, especially those charities already supported by ERC.
-As government guidelines allow, encourage people who are going back to their usual workplace to use active and/ or sustainable travel where possible.
-Deliver y of the BetterPoints campaign will focus on the behaviours, rewards and measures outlined in the elow.
-RC contact databases which have been newly updated due to the COVID-19 pandemic, we will make
+It is proposed that the BetterPoints campaign will respond to the current and emerging challenges associated with COVID-19 by aiming to:

+- □ Encourage employees working from and furloughed at home to get active and stay active, thereby supporting their physical and mental health and helping them to remain productive (as appropriate); - □ Support other members of the ERC community by helping local retailers get back on their feet and supporting local charities, especially those charities already supported by ERC. - □ As government guidelines allow, encourage people who are going back to their usual workplace to use active and/ or sustainable travel where possible.

+Delivery of the BetterPoints campaign will focus on the behaviours, rewards and measures outlined in the table below.

-Usii initial contact with each of the target organisations by telephone and / or email to introduce the BetterPoints project and outline the support available and business benefits of getting involved.
+Using ERC contact databases which have been newly updated due to the COVID-19 pandemic, we will make initial contact with each of the target organisations by telephone and / or email to introduce the BetterPoints project and outline the support available and business benefits of getting involved.
 This process will be repeated up to three times, until a meeting has been confirmed or the target organisation has declined to take part in the project.